Greece wants no third bailout, euro zone hopeful but cautious

 Greece, fully funded for the next 12 months, hopes to finance itself on the market afterwards, but its euro zone peers say success depends on whether Athens delivers on the reforms it has promised so far.

 Greece was cut off from markets in 2010 as the true scale of its debt burden became apparent.
-But after four years of painful measures to contain debt, two bailouts worth 240 billion euros (198 billion pounds) and a hit on private bondholders, the Greek economy is expected to return to modest growth this year.
+But after four years of painful measures to contain debt, two bailouts worth 240 billion euros ($330 billion) and a hit on private bondholders, the Greek economy is expected to return to modest growth this year.

 Encouraged by falling bond yields, Greece is considering ending its four-year exclusion from bond markets by selling 1.5 billion-2 billion euros of five-year bonds in a test issue in the first half of the year.